CDRT/docs/bios/settings/thinkpad/internaldeviceaccess.md

 <details><summary>Internal Storage Tamper Detection</summary>

-One of 2 possible states:
+Options:

-1. On – enables detecting removal of any fixed or removable Internal storage while the system is in sleep state (S3).
+1. On.S3).
 If a storage is removed while the system is in S3 state, the system will shutdown when woken from S3.
 Unsaved data will be lost.
-2.	**Off** – disables the tamper detection.
-Default.
+2.	**Off** - Default.

 </details>